ThePlayerRolo/smstrikers-decomp/tools/scripts/class_gen.md

 - `--obj-file`: Path to a single object file to process
 - `--output-dir`: Output directory for generated files (default: 'src/_class_gen')
 - `--search-dir`: Directory to search for .s files (default: 'build/G4QE01/asm')
+- `--inline-deferred`: Reverse the order of methods in generated files (useful for inline_deferred scenarios)

 ### Examples